Evgen-88/Restaurant/readme.md

 The structure of the database is presented below:
 ![](./redmeFiles/СхемаБД.jpg)

-The entire functionality of the application is represented in the form of a **user request to the server** and **a response**, **which is formed on the basis of requested parameters**.
+The entire functionality of the application is represented in the form of a <b>user request to the server</b> and <b>a response</b>, <b>which is formed on the basis of requested parameters</b>.
 The list of possible requests to the server is provided below

 query | unauthorised | user | admin
 ---| :---: | :---: | :---: